Azerbaijan’s Central Bank to auction short-term notes

 By Sara Israfilbayova – Trend:

-According to BSE, securities at a par value of 100 manats each and a maturity period of 28 days will be put up for the auction.
+According to BSE, the notes at a par value of 100 manats each and a maturity period of 28 days will be put up for the auction.
 The maturity date of the notes is Oct.
-2, 2019.
+9, 2019.

 Short-term notes are a tool of monetary policy to regulate money supply in circulation.
 Only banks can obtain the notes.